Guidelines for project proposal: master of music performance with thesis

 5. Reference list

-What kind of litterature can you think of as relevant for your project.
+Literature and other sources you can think of as relevant for your project.

 6. Documentation of your work

-The written proposal must include suggestions of how the work is to be documentated.
-Documentation of the subject may include written and/or other media, such as video or audio.
+The written proposal must include suggestions of how the work is to be documented.